The Car Lease – The Devastating Costs of Luxury

 I need a luxury vehicle for work purposes.

-I understand that for many professionals, the appearance of one’s vehicle is of high importance.
+I understand that for many professionals, the appearance of a car is very important.
 However, a 3-4 year old Honda Accord or even 10 year old BMW will get the job done.
-A Finance Superhero uses his brain, remains persistent, saves money, and like Finance Superhero Grandpa, flashes cash to secure a great deal.
+And these vehicles can often be purchased in great condition, especially if you flash cash to secure a great deal.

 I am not handy when it comes to automotive maintenance, so a lease makes sense for me.

-Let me count the reasons that this objection rarely rings true.
-First, in 2016, very few people are capable of maintaining their own vehicles beyond routine fluid changes, brake replacement, and tire rotations.
+This objection rarely rings true.
+First, very few people are capable of maintaining their own vehicles beyond routine fluid changes, brake replacement, and tire rotations.
 Leasing a vehicle does not eliminate maintenance costs.
 And no, maintenance is not free with a lease.
 You are paying for it, as the costs are built in somewhere.

 Second, new vehicles are often subject to repairs that will later be addressed by manufacturer recall.
 Strategically purchasing used vehicles which have already had these concerns addressed and repaired and have already had their 50-60k mile maintenance performed is a much better way to go.